dashpay/dashcore-lib/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ""
+title: ''
-labels: "enhancement"
+labels: 'enhancement'
-assignees: ""
+assignees: ''
 ---

 <!--- Provide a general summary of the feature request in the Title above -->